hirosystems/docs/docs/platform/getting-started.md

 ## Introduction

-The [Hiro Platform](https://platform.hiro.so/) provides you the opportunity to work with projects and contracts in a cloud-based SaaS environment outside of a normal production environment.
+The [Hiro Platform](https://platform.hiro.so/) allows you to work with Clarity smart contracts in a cloud-based secured development environment.

 ![The Hiro Platform landing page](images/platform-sign-in.png)